apache/flink-web/usecases.md

 ### How does Flink support data analytics applications?

 Flink provides very good support for continuous streaming as well as batch analytics.
 Specifically, it features an ANSI-compliant SQL interface with unified semantics for batch and streaming queries.
 SQL queries compute the same result regardless whether they are run on a static data set of recorded events or on a real-time event stream.
 Rich support for user-defined functions ensures that custom code can be executed in SQL queries.
 If even more custom logic is required, Flink's DataStream API or DataSet API provide more low-level control.
-Moreover, Flink's Gelly library provides algorithms and building blocks for large-scale and high-performance graph analytics on batch data sets.

 ### What are typical data analytics applications?